-It’s fitting that Esquivel’s name was usually printed with an exclamation point: his trademark is the musical exclamation point, whether it’s a “Pow!” sung by the chorus or a “zing” from a harpsichord.
+It’s fitting that Esquivel’s name was usually printed with an exclamation point: his trademark is the musical exclamation point.
+It’s between a “Pow!” sung by the chorus or a “zing” from a harpsichord.
 Esquivel’s orchestrations were like an exploding musical piñata with arrangements that were strikingly futuristic.
 Scattered among the pianos and trombones were slide guitar, echo, dissonance, beatnik percussion and weird juxtapositions of mood and volume.
 His “kitchen sink” approach incorporated Chinese bells, organ, jew’s harp, gourds, and timbales.
 He is most well known for his musical triumph, ‘Infinity in Sound Vol 2‘.

 Juan Garcia Esquivel was born in Tampico, Tamaulipas in Mexico on January 20, 1918.
-He taught himself piano and arranging at a young age, and by age 14 he was a featured soloist appearing on Mexico City’s most popular radio station, XEW.
-Three years later the ambitious prodigy organized his first orchestra, a 15-piece ensemble.
-By age 18 he was composing, arranging, and conducting his own 22-piece band, augmented by five vocalists.
-In 25 years of hard work he attained immense popularity in his home country, from radio and television, to nightclubs.
+He taught himself piano and arranging at a young age.
+By age 14 he was a featured soloist appearing on Mexico City’s most popular radio station, XEW.
+Three years later, the ambitious prodigy organized his first orchestra, a 15-piece ensemble.
+At age 18 he was composing, arranging, and conducting his own 22-piece band, augmented by five vocalists.
+In 25 years of hard work he attained immense popularity in his home country.
+Whether it was from radio and television, or even from nightclubs.
 Yvonne Rodriguez, a former singer and this third wife, said, “He was absolutely ambidextrous on the piano.
 The runs you’d normally play with the right hand he’d practice with his left.
 He loved all kinds of music.
 Juan wanted to bring every element of music into his show, to have something for everybody.”

 A Musical Visionary